yandex-cloud/docs/en/query/yql-tutorials/select-specific-columns.md

 # Selecting data from specific columns

-You can fetch data from all columns as well as from their their subsets.
+You can fetch data from all columns as well as from their subsets.
 You can also rename existing columns and create new ones.

 For example: